If you are a non-resident and planning to return to India, there are many questions that worry you.

 What happens to my NRO, NRE and FCNR accounts?

-You must inform your bank about change in your residential status.
+You must inform your bank about the change in your residential status.

 NRO Account/deposit must be re-designated as resident rupee account (savings account or fixed deposit).